-A key performance indicator is on-time performance (OTP). performance and reliability are important metrics that relate directly to customer experiences and the ability to retain existing and attract new riders.
+A key performance indicator is on-time performance (OTP).
+On-time performance and reliability are important metrics that relate directly to customer experiences and the ability to retain existing and attract new riders.
 Metrolink's targeted on-time performance is 95%.
 A train is considered on-time if it reaches its destination within five minutes of the scheduled arrival time.
 Various factors that impact on-time performance are freight delays, incidents and accidents on the tracks, and other operational and mechanical problems.
 Figure 16 below shows that on-time performance declined in FY 2021/2022 for all three lines hovering around 90%.
+This decline continued into FY 2023/2024 and is currently between 80% to 85%.